each/draft-aname/draft-ietf-dnsop-aname.md

     rather than to the zone's primary master.

-Resolver support for ANAME is not necessary, since ANAME-oblivious resolvers will get working answers from authoritative servers.
+Resolver support for ANAME is not necessary, since ANAME-oblivious resolvers can get working answers from authoritative servers.
 It's just an optimization that can be rolled out incrementally, and that will help ANAME to work better the more widely it is deployed.